-- B) industrious

-- C) discerning
+- C) discerning QW

-- D) inexperienced

 - E) unhindered

-- 4. Every decision and action we take can ---- be traced back to some initial conditions at the beginning of the universe, so we might feel like we have free will, but that is just an illusion.
+- 4. Every decision and action we take can ---- be traced back to some initial conditions at the beginning of the universe, so we might feel like we have free will, but hat is just an illusion.

 - A) gradually

 - B) ultimately

 - C) equally

 - D) previously

 - E) institutionally

+oord

-- Research shows that parents remain more bound by tradition in naming their sons because boys' names ---- more cultural value than girls' do.
+Research shows that parents remain more bound by tradition in naming their sons because boys' names ---- more cultural value than girls' do.

-- A) achieve
+- achieve

-- B) intrude
+- intrude

-- C) retain

-- D) esteem

-- E) nurture
+- CY retain E) nurture

-- 6. --- a vegetarian diet might bear on one's relationship with others and involvement in social activities, and sometimes may be associated with teasing or other forms of social exclusion.

-- A) Engaging in

-- B) Looking up

-- C) Sticking to

-- D) Giving in

-- E) Taking on
+- esteem

-- 7. However straightforward it ---- to look at a link between a diet and specific health problems and assume that the former ---- the latter via some form of nutritional deficiency, it may not always be the case.

-- might seem / had caused A)
+- A) might seem / had caused

 - may seem / is causing

-- could seem / has caused C)

-- D) should seem / causes
+- should seem / causes

 - must seem / would cause

+6. ---- a vegetarian diet might bear on one's relationship with others and involvement in social activities, and sometimes may be associated with teasing or other forms of social exclusion.

+- Engaging in Sticking to - B) Looking up

-- At the end of the Permian period 252 million years ago, Earth ---- by a mass extinction that ---- more than 90% of species on the planet.
+- ago, Earth ---- by a mass extinction that ---- more than 90% of species on the planet.

+At the end of the Permian period 252 million years

+However straightforward it ---- to look at a link between a diet and specific health problems and assume that the former ---- the latter via some form of nutritional deficiency, it may not always be the comply with abide by conform to

-- A) had been devastated / had exterminated
+- had been devastated / had exterminated

-- B) would have been devastated / has exterminated
+- would have been devastated / has exterminated

-- C) has been devastated / would exterminate
+- has been devastated / would exterminate

-- D) was devastated / exterminated
+- was devastated / exterminated

 - E) was being devastated / exterminates

-ancora
+Adhere to

+E) Taking on

 - Researchers ---- the aftermath of a gigantic black hole collision may have confirmed a gravitational phenomenon ---- by Albert Einstein a century ago.

-- A) studying / predicted
+- studying / predicted

 - B) having studied / predicting

 - C) to study / to predict

 - D) having been studied / to be predicted

 - E) to have studied / having been predicted

+/time/ movement

-- ---- a slightly smaller diameter than Earth, Venus orbits closer to the Sun, which means that any water ---- the surface would have evaporated shortly after its formation, starting its greenhouse effect.
+10. --- a slightly smaller diameter than Earth, Venus orbits closer to the Sun, which means that any water --- the surface would have evaporated shortly after its formation, starting its greenhouse effect.

 - A) With / to

 - B) Along / in

-- C) At / over
+- C) X/ over

 - D) Toward / out

 - E) Fro m / into

-- 11. A new study has found that up to 1,000 years ago, mourners buried a young woman ---- a ceremonial canoe to represent her final journey ---- the land of the dead in what is now Patagonia.
+- A new study has found that up to 1,000 years ago, mourners buried a young woman ---- a ceremonial canoe to represent her final journey ---- the land of the dead in what is now Patagonia. - A) amid/to passage nto

-- A) amid / to

-- B) in / into
+த) in / into

 - C) within / for

+E) below / over

-- D) with / of
+- / for D) with / of

-- E) below / over

-- ---- the art of Manet and his followers is best known for its sunny landscapes and scenes of Parisian leisure, many of these paintings tell complicated human stories.
+- 12. ---- the art of Manet and his followers is best known for its sunny landscapes and scenes of Parisian leisure, many of these paintings tell complicated human stories.

 - A) Since

-- B) If

 - C) Now that

-- D) Although

 - E) Unless